 You will require some means to capture action steps anywhere, any time.
 You can use your phone or a notebook - anything that is always with you.

 “References” are pieces of information worth storing, not revering.
 Most people never refer to the piles of notes they keep anyway.
 All you need to concern yourself with is how you should identify a reference so that you can intuitively find it later.

 “Backburner” items are ideas for another time, not now.
 You will need to periodically revisit and curate your backburner.

 Traditional practices such as writing a business plan – ultimately a static document that will inevitably be changed as unforeseen circumstances arise – must be weighed against the benefits of just starting to take incremental action on your ideas.

-Proof comes with Apple, the company known for new ideas and the ability to think differently, which must also be one of the most organised companies on
+Proof comes with Apple, the company known for new ideas and the ability to think differently, which must also be one of the most organised companies on the planet.

 So the formula reads: creativity x organisation = impact.